orchid-initiative/laelia-store/documentation/PROJECT_CHARTER.md

 ## Business Case / Background

 **Why are we doing this?**
 This project is designed to get the appropriate experience for interns/associates and those skills can translate to other Orchid projects.
-This includes professional meeting experience, learning new technologies like Google Drive, Meet, Slack, and possibly GitHub, marketing experience, and being more fimiliar with Orchid associates.
+This includes professional meeting experience, learning modern technologies like Google Drive, Meet, Slack, and possibly GitHub, marketing experience, and being more familiar with Orchid associates.

 ## Benefits, Costs, and Budget